nabla/nabla-ios/Sample/MessagingSampleApp/README.md

-#  Nabla iOS SDK demo app
+#  Nabla iOS SDK Messaging sample app

 This app contains a basic setup of the iOS Nabla SDK so that you can quickly test the features using our setup guide in the console.